Jathin-24/Traffic_Accident_Severity_Prediction_System/README.md

 1. Open VS Code manually.
 2. Go to `File > Open Folder`.
-3. Select the cloned `Employee_Attrition_Prediction` folder.
+3. Select the cloned `Traffic_Accident_Severity_Prediction_System` folder.

 ---
+# NOTE
+We are considering that the user is not having enough computation power for processing 7.7 million rows in the dataset so we will use google colab for the model development

-# Step 6: Download the Dataset
+## Step 6: Download the Dataset

 This project uses the **US Accidents Dataset** from Kaggle.